‘Neverwinter’ Expansion ‘The Cloaked Ascendancy’ Releases for PC February 21 with PS4 and Xbox One Releases to Follow

 Neverwinter is free to play and is available on PC or digitally on PlayStation 4 and Xbox One.
 An Xbox Live Gold membership is required to play on the Xbox One.
 Neverwinter is an action MMORPG that puts players in the middle of the expansive city of Neverwinter, which is filled with equal parts lore and combat.
 Players can also venture out into the surrounding countryside to learn more about the Forgotten Realms, battle their way through epic dungeons, and face myriad foes.
 Neverwinter: The Cloaked Ascendancy will be Neverwinter‘s 11th expansion when it releases February 21 for PC.

-[Featured image by Perfect World Entertainment]
+[Featured Image by Perfect World Entertainment]